What is Qtern?

-Qtern is not for treating type 1 diabetes.
+Qtern is not for treating type 1 diabetes or diabetic ketoacidosis.

 You should not use Qtern if you have severe kidney disease or if you are on dialysis.

 Stop taking Qtern and call your doctor at once if you have signs of a pancreatitis, such as severe pain in your upper stomach spreading to your back, with or without vomiting,

 Before taking this medicine

 You should not use Qtern if you have:

 severe kidney disease (or if you are on dialysis); or

 a history of severe allergic or skin reaction after taking dapagliflozin or saxagliptin.

 To make sure Qtern is safe for you, tell your doctor if you have ever had:

 high triglycerides (a type of fat in the blood);